siemens-nl-fa/Industrial-Edge-Workshops/Performance-Insight-Start-Easy/readme.md

 This quality production KPI has been displayed using a gauge widget (frist widget mentioned).
 KPI has been instanced within a widget

 <p align="center"><kbd><img src="graphics/editkpi.PNG" /></kbd></p>

+From there Fill in the rest and create widget.